ps4dev/ps4sdk-examples/README.md

 * `ps4sdk/kernel_execute` shows how to do enter the kernel from user space on your own (it's likely less convenient and useful then a kernel payload, but has a use-case too).
 * `ps4sdk/system_call_hook` shows how to temporarily hook from user space.
-Be aware, that when your program exits, your resources (all functions and data) will be gone too.
-Be sure to unlink these user space resources from the kernel!
+Be aware, that when your program exits, your resources (all functions and data) will be gone too. **Be sure to unlink** these user space resources from the kernel.
 A kernel payload that never ends (sleep on a mutex) is more likely to be useful and stable for any long term or persistent (module like) modifications.
 See `kernel/system_call` for comparison.
-* `kernel/system_call_hook kernel/function_hook` print the same descriptor all the time, thats correct because thats what happens.
+* `kernel/system_call_hook`, `kernel/function_hook` print the same descriptor all the time.
+That's not a bug, it's what actually happens.
 Press the options button to see changes.
 To influence the return values, use a post hook and alter args->returns->rax (etc.).
-Try the function index hook (on 5055) and restart the browser!
+Try the function index (rindex) hook (on 5055), close the browser, connect and restart the browser.

 ## Important
 The exploit may not always enter the kernel on the first try.
-Is you browser crashes, simply try again and its likely to work.
+If you browser crashes, simply try again.
+It's likely to work.
 This will be tuned in the future as much as possible.
 Especially after you crashed your kernel, this is very common (down right normal) because the initial resource allocation differs.